 Short Day/June Bearing

-Short day or June bearing strawberries are the most commonly grown outdoor strawberry.
+Short-day or June-bearing strawberries are the most commonly grown outdoor strawberry.
 The species gets its name as flowers start to appear during the short days of winter.
-The “June” part of the name is a reference to when the plant typically bears fruit.
+The “June” part of the name refers to when the plant typically bears fruit.
+The more popular species include Benton, Allstar, and Annapolis and typically produce one heavy crop yearly.
+They can be grown under hydroponic conditions however it does take a lot of work.

 Day Neutral

-Day neutral strawberry species such as Seascape, Quinault, and Hecker are the most popular to grow within a hydroponics and greenhouse system as these cultivars are able to bear fruit constantly throughout the year.
+Day-neutral strawberry species such as Seascape, Quinault, and Hecker are the most popular to grow within a hydroponics and greenhouse system as these cultivars are able to bear fruit constantly throughout the year.

 Everbearing